Christians You Should Know: William Wilberforce Micah Hendry

 There have been many wicked scourges throughout history.
 One of the darkest was the abhorrent slave trade.
 Few today understand the dark and dreadful realities of slavery.
 William Wilberforce dedicated his life to abolishing it.
 Sadly, few have heard of the strong faith that brought Wilberforce to this mission.
 He was doing what he believed God had created him to do.

 The faith of Wilberforce was no political tactic or public display.
-Faith in Christ was foundational to the work and causes Wilberforce dedicated his life to accomplish.
+Faith in Christ was foundational to the work and causes to which Wilberforce dedicated his life.
 However, this faith was not always the center of Wilberforce’s life.
 Through the childhood influences of strong believers, the earnest witness of a Christian friend, the diligent search of Scripture, and the wise counsel of John Newton, William committed his life to Christ.
 The Holy Spirit’s convicting work had accomplished its purpose.

 This is how William Wilberforce is described.
 Understandably so, William fought for the truths found in Scripture to be acknowledged by law.
 He understood that true morality is found in the Word of God, not the whims of culture or government.
 Sadly, many believers have bought the lie that we must allow the unbelievers to right every wrong and speak out against the evils around us.
 Many believe that error must be countered by anyone except those who are part of “the pillar and ground of truth…” (1 Timothy 3:15).
 Wilberforce is a glaring rebuke of this fallacy.